1. Terms and Conditions

 - The CASB solution will have a NI monthly uptime percentage of 99.999%.

 - Forcepoint will use all information reasonably available to it in order to calculate the Outage length, including analysis of service data immediately prior to the Outage period.
-If Forcepoint determines that there has been a NI Outage for more than 0.001% or a PI Outage for more than 0.5% of any calendar month, subject to the conditions of this Service Level Agreement, Forcepoint will make the following Service Credits available to Subscriber or Licensee:
+If Forcepoint determines that there has been a NI Outage for more than 0.001% or a PI Outage for more than 0.5% of any calendar month, subject to the conditions of this Service Level Agreement, Forcepoint will make the following Service Credits available to Customer:

 1 min. – 120 min.